-Trichotillomania is an impulse control disorder characterized by repetitive hair pulling which causes noticeable hair loss.
+Trichotillomania is a body-focused repetitive behavior (impulse control disorder) characterized by repetitive hair pulling which causes noticeable hair loss.
 An individual with Trichotillomania may initially feel anxious or tense either just prior to pulling out the hair or when trying to resist the urge to pull.
-Next, there may be a sense of pleasure, gratification, or a relief while pulling out the hair.
+Next, there may be a sense of pleasure, gratification, or relief while pulling out the hair.
 However, conversely, the hair pulling ultimately results in a significant impairment in social, academic or other functioning.

 The signs or indicators that one has Trichotillomania may include:

 - bald spots or patches of thinning hair on the scalp,

 - extremities or pubic area; loss of eyelashes;